garethjmsaunders/digital-code-style-guide/t4-names.md

 ## 3. Page layouts

 Page layouts are used to standardise the appearance of content on your page.
+The number of page layouts SHOULD be kept to an absolute minimum: there may arise occasions where it's necessary to create more.
+Page layouts SHOULD always be reusable and not a one-off page layout.
+They MUST be named with sentence case.

 Use a [BEM](http://getbem.com/naming/)-like naming convention that splits components' classes into three groups: